-Stephen Hill was elected as a Director representing Madison County in 2015.
+Steve Hill was elected as a Director representing Madison County in 2015 and again in 2019.
 He previously served as Associate Director for Madison County.
-On the CSWCD Board he serves as Chair of the Legislative Committee, which helps the Virginia Legislature address soil & water conservation issues.
-On his Madison County cow/calf operation he established clean water & forest best management practices to support his goal of year-round grazing.
-Dr. Hill earned a Master of Public Policy degree from the University of Michigan & a Ph.D. from the University of Maryland.
+On the CSWCD Board he serves as Chair of the Legislative Committee, which helps the Virginia Legislature address soil and water conservation issues, and Chair of the Education Committee, which works to educate local politicians, property owners, students, and other organizations on soil and water conservation issues and programs that address those issues.
+On his Madison County cow/calf operation he established clean water and forest best management practices to support his goal of year-round grazing.
+He is the tenth continuous generation of farmers in America since his Great (x7)-Grandfather emigrated from the Duchy of Wurttemberg (modern Germany) in 1700.
+Dr. Hill earned a Master of Public Policy degree from the University of Michigan and a PhD from the University of Maryland.